Deep-Energy: Unsupervised Training of Deep Neural Networks: Proposed Approach

-The proposed scheme can serve any application that can be posed in terms of an informative energy function, for which there is a difficulty in collecting large-scale data for supervised learning.
-Examples for such tasks are single image dehazing \cite{energy_dehazing}, optical flow \cite{optical_flow}, single image depth estimation \cite{depth_estimate}, image retargetting \cite{retargetting}, Retinex \cite{retinex} and more.
-We turn now to demonstrate two specific such applications of Deep Energy: seeded segmentation and image matting.
+Thus we learn the network such that, averaged over all examples, the energy function is minimized.
+This promotes a desired behavior of the output without enforcing closeness to ground-truth labels.
+We call this strategy \emph{Deep Energy} -- unsupervised learning by minimization of a task-specific energy function.
+The proposed scheme can serve any application, as long as it can be posed in terms of an informative energy function, and for which there is difficulty in collecting large-scale data for supervised learning.
+Examples for such tasks are optical flow estimation \cite{optical_flow}, single image depth estimation \cite{depth_estimate}, image retargetting \cite{retargetting}, Retinex \cite{retinex}, and more.
+In the remaining part of this section we describe three applications in which we have incorporated \emph{Deep Energy}: seeded segmentation, image matting and single image dehazing.

-\subsection{Application: Seeded Segmentation}
+\subsection{Application 1: Seeded Segmentation}

-\smallpar{Background} The first application we consider is seeded segmentation, in which the input consists of both an image and user-provided seeds, and the output is a segmentation of the image.
-These seeds, in the form of points or scribbles, provide the algorithm with an additional cue in computing the segmentation.
-Seeded segmentation has enjoyed a certain amount of popularity within the medical imaging community \cite{medical_seeded_seg,medical_seeded_seg_1}, given the fact that it allows the user a degree of control over the final result.
-From our point of view, seeded segmentation is an interesting test-bed for our Deep Energy approach, given the fact that there are standard energy functions for performing this task.
+In seeded segmentation, the input consists of an image to be segmented, and a sparse set of user-provided labelled seeds, indicating the initial location of each object in the image; the output is a pixelwise segmentation map.
+Seeded segmentation has enjoyed popularity within the medical imaging community \cite{medical_seeded_seg}, allowing the user a degree of control over the final segmentation result.
+In recent years, with the emergence of deep learning, seeded segmentation has been treated from a ``weakly-supervised'' perspective.
+In this regime, the user-provided seeds are only given at training, whereas the segmentation is performed automatically at test time, without user assistance.

-In particular, we use the energy function of the well-known Random Walker algorithm of Grady et al. \cite{random_walker}, which we now briefly detail.
-The image is represented as a weighted undirected graph $G = (V,\mathcal{E},W)$, where the vertices $V$ are the pixels, and edges $\mathcal{E}$ are between each pixel and its 4-neighborhood.
-The weight of edge $e_{ij}$ is given by $w_{ij} = e^{-\beta (I_i - I_j)^2}$, where $I_i,I_j$ are the grayscale values of the pixels $i,j$ and $\beta$ is a global scaling parameter.
+The majority of ``weakly-supervised'' methods \cite{weakly_darrell,weaklysup,scribblesup,whats_the_point} use external analytic solvers to extract input-output pairs for supervised training.
+We, on the other hand, propose to use the \emph{Deep Energy} scheme, thereby avoiding the need for labeling altogether.
+For this purpose, we use the energy function of the well-known Random Walker algorithm by Grady \textit{et al.} \cite{random_walker}, in which the image is represented as a weighted undirected graph $G = (V,\mathcal{E},W)$.
+The vertices $V$ are the pixels, and the edges $\mathcal{E}$ correspond to their 4-neighborhoods.
+The weight of an edge $e_{ij}$ is given by $w_{ij} = \exp\{-\beta \|\bI_i - \bI_j\|^2\}$, where $\bI_i,\bI_j$ are the RGB values of the pixels $i$ and $j$, and $\beta$ is a global scaling parameter.